angelajholden/a11ymistakes/README.md

 #### Also correct!

-Alt text attributes can be included but left empty and screen readers will skip the image.
+Alt text attributes can be included but have a null value, and screen readers will skip the image.
 Use this method when an image is decorative and reading the alt text doesn't add value for the user.

 ```html
 <img src="https://picsum.photos/840/472" alt="" />